Paul Weiner Paul Weiner

 Observations

-Attribution transforms speech into record
+Attribution transforms speech into record.

-Repetition across unrelated subjects expands perceived authority
+Repetition across unrelated subjects expands the source's perceived authority.

 Reference Function